kalistalks/kalistalks/README.md

 A customizable Pomodoro timer Chrome extension designed to help improve productivity by implementing the Pomodoro Technique.

 ### [SUTD Design Thinking and Innovation](https://github.com/kalistalks/DTI)
+Developed an interactive light-based installation for SUTD's Design Thinking and Innovation course, enhancing user experience and increasing footfall; achieved an A grade.
 <hr>

 **Let's connect and build something amazing together!**